John Witherspoon (actor): Comedy tour

 Witherspoon went back to his comedian roots and started a comedy tour that premiered on television on March 28, 2008, on Showtime.
 On his 2009 tour, he had 19 stops across the country.
 In December 2011, Witherspoon performed his stand-up comedy act once again on stage at the Funny Bone comedy club at Harrah's Casino in Tunica, Mississippi.

 Personal life and death

 Witherspoon married Angela Robinson in 1988.
-They raised sons, John David ("J.D.") and Alexander.
+They raised two sons, John David ("J.D.") and Alexander.
 David Letterman was Witherspoon's best friend and is the godfather of his two sons.

-On October 29, 2019, Witherspoon died of a heart attack at his home in Sherman Oaks, California.
-He was 77 years old.
-His funeral was held on November 5, 2019, and he was buried at Forest Lawn Memorial Park in Hollywood Hills, California.
+Witherspoon died of a heart attack at his home in Sherman Oaks, California, on October 29, 2019, at age 77.
+His funeral was held in Los Angeles on November 5, 2019, and he was buried at Forest Lawn Memorial Park in Hollywood Hills, California.